henriquecmachado/henriquecmachado/README.md

 ## Goals🚀

-- 😍 Looking for my first experience in front-end development
+- 😍 Looking for my first experience in front-end development.
 - 📚 Contribute more and more to the Open Source Comunnity in the world.
-- 🎯 Finish my own website and blog as soon as possible
+- 🎯 Finish my own website and blog as soon as possible.
-- ☕ Not less important, buy a machine coffee
+- ☕ Not less important: buy a machine coffee.

 **Made with love to the open source community**❤️